TheHolyOneZ/Try-To-Fix/README.md

 # Try-To-Fix
 TTF =Try To Fix is where u try to fix the html css and js code (learn to debug and learn to code)

+ UPDATE: PYTHON code for testing and debugging (to learn python a bit)

 ### _Everything Got Developed by Me Brick by Brick so if u liked the Try To Fix web apps Join my discord_